WangYH-BUPT/DAIRstega/README.md

 # Dynamically Allocated Interval Based Generative Linguistic Steganography with Roulette Wheel

-- **Thanks to the editor and professional reviewers of *"Applied Soft computing"* for providing valuable comments on our paper!**
+- **Thanks to the editor and professional reviewers of *"Applied Soft Computing"* for providing valuable comments on our paper!**

 <img src=https://github.com/WangYH-BUPT/DAIRstega/blob/master/figs/1.jpg width=83% />